Two Doors Down (TV series): Series 6 (2022)

 A sixth series was indirectly mentioned in the BBC's Annual Plan, published in March 2022, reported by cast members in July 2022 as table reads took place, and officially confirmed by the BBC in August 2022.
 The series consists of six episodes and a Christmas special.
-Doon Mackichan and her character Cathy no longer appear; she "has left [Colin] and now lives abroad", with plots for the series centring around the fact he "can't help oversharing personal details" about it.
+Doon Mackichan and her character Cathy no longer appears; she "has left [Colin] and now lives abroad", with plots for the series centring around the fact he "can't help oversharing personal details" about it.
 Actress Siobhan Redmond joined the cast as a new regular character, Anne Marie.

 Following the broadcast of the first episode, the remaining episodes of the series (except the Christmas special) were made available on BBC iPlayer.
 The Christmas special, like the show's original pilot, aired on BBC One instead of BBC Two.

 Series 7 (2023)

 Recommission for a seventh series was confirmed by Elaine C. Smith in January, but not by the BBC until February.
-The series will comprise six episodes, film in summer 2023, and be broadcast on BBC One in autumn 2023.
+The series comprises six episodes, was filmed in summer 2023, and broadcast on BBC One in autumn 2023.

+Filming began in mid-June, and it was confirmed that Doon Mackichan would reprise her role as Cathy after being absent from the show for the sixth series.

+All episodes were made available on BBC iPlayer on 24 November 2023, prior to their broadcast.

+Christmas Special (2025)

+In August 2024, it was announced by that there would be no more episodes of the show, due to the death of co-writer Carlyle the year prior.
+However, in March 2025, the sitcom was revealed to be returning for a one-off Christmas special.

 Production

 The pilot episode was shot with all the crew and cast in a "cramped, medium-sized living room".
 After the pilot was deemed successful, filming was moved to purpose-built sets in Dumbarton.
 Filming for the first series took place in the late summer and autumn of 2015.

 Exterior scenes were filmed in Bishopbriggs, East Dunbartonshire; these were moved to Avonbrae Crescent in Hamilton, South Lanarkshire, from series 4.

 Location filming for series 2 included Prestwick Airport and a local supermarket.

 For the 2020 Christmas special, COVID-19 restrictions prompted changes to production, such as the entire cast and certain members of the crew isolating for two days prior to filming and doing so throughout the five-day shoot.
+In episodes shot after the COVID-19 pandemic, Elaine C. Smith said that her weight loss during the lockdowns meant that for her role as Christine she now had to wear "a fat suit and a wig with no eyebrows".

+On 9 August 2023, the death of Simon Carlyle, the show's co-creator and co-writer, aged 48, was announced.